aadhil96/Football_Stadium_Data_Pipeline_with_Apache_Airflow_Azure/README.md

 ## Project Workflow
 ### 1. Web Scraping (Data Ingestion)
 - The pipeline begins with **Apache Airflow** running a Python-based web scraper to extract data about football stadiums from Wikipedia.
-- The scraping task collects relevant information (e.g., stadium name, location, capacity, etc.) and stores the raw data in **PostgreSQL** on an **Azure Linux Virtual Machine**.
+- The scraping task collects relevant information (e.g., stadium name, location, capacity, etc.) on an **Azure Linux Virtual Machine**.

 ### 2. Data Cleaning & Transformation
 - The extracted data is cleaned and transformed using **Python** scripts within **Airflow**.